I was trying to get an appropriate definition of the term ‘

 The first task towards quantification of thermal energy involved during a chemical reaction or dissolution is achieved on the basis of published data available with respect to standard heats of formation, bond energies, or heats of dissolution.
 For those reactions where data is not readily available, thermal data requires to be generated through controlled experiments on laboratory scale.

 Adiabatic reactor design is one of the core competencies of Chemical Process Engineers.
 The expertise available with Chemical Process Engineers starts with quantitative estimation of the thermal energy (Kcals) that is expected to be released during an exothermic reaction.
 The rate of heat transfer required to be maintained across the reactor wall is then computed through computations involving quantification of heat transfer coefficients, temperature difference which is the driving force between the reaction mass temperature and temperature of the cooling medium, and area available for the heat transfer to take place.
-Chemical Process Engineers develops the algorithm required to solve and compute the iterative relations involved in the computations to optimize the design.
+Chemical Process Engineers develops the algorithm required to solve and compute the iterative relations involved in the computations to optimize the Adiabatic Reactor design.

-For the design of a new reactor, the most optimum design for the reactor is arrived involving the reactor dimensions, agitation parameters, viz. impeller diameter & impeller speed, dimensions of the jacket or a coil, etc. are determined and produced in the form of a General Arrangement Drawing which then becomes a basis for the equipment manufacturer.Adiabatic Reactor design is used because it helps in taking place without transfer of heat or matter between a thermodynamic system and its surroundings.
+For the Adiabatic Reactor design of a new reactor, the most optimum design for the reactor is arrived involving the reactor dimensions, agitation parameters, viz. impeller diameter & impeller speed, dimensions of the jacket or a coil, etc. are determined and produced in the form of a General Arrangement Drawing which then becomes a basis for the equipment manufacturer.Adiabatic Reactor design is used because it helps in taking place without transfer of heat or matter between a thermodynamic system and its surroundings.

-In the case of an existing reactor, Chemical Process Engineers help the end user in determining the set of operating parameters which can then help them in improving the performance of the reactor in terms of reaction time reduction and hence increased productivity from the existing reactor, if possible.Read More
+In the case of an existing reactor, Chemical Process Engineers help the end user in determining the set of operating parameters which can then help them in improving the performance of the reactor in terms of reaction time reduction and hence increased productivity from the existing reactor design, if possible.